 One thing rugby has taught me is that overcoming setbacks is doable.
-Recently we saw Manu Tuilagi get man of the match with an amazing performance, and he’s had his fair share of injuries and disciplinary issues.
+Recently we saw CJ Stander get man of the match twice with amazing performances against Scotland and Wales, and he’s had his fair share of injuries and disciplinary issues.
 In rugby, often injury is part of the sport.
 You need resilience and an ability to bounce back from setbacks because you can’t let them define you.

 I’ve had lots of injuries that have affected me more mentally than physically.
 I had a recurring hamstring injury which I found very mentally strenuous.
 Even once it was physically healed, I found myself worrying it might reoccur, and doubting whether I would get back to the level I was before the injury.

 Along with being physically prepared, mentally you have to love the game enough that, even after an injury, you can’t wait to get back on the pitch.
 It requires quite a single-minded determination towards bettering yourself for the benefit of the team.

 The resilience I learned from rugby is pivotal in the workplace: having a solid team around you helps be more resilient and keep moral up when setbacks occur.
 For example, when I have a lot of deadlines, having a supportive team who can help share the workload, remind me to stay creative and keep my morale up increases my ability to bounce back.